JohnLCaron/rlauxe/README.md

 ## Plots

-These plots has only two-person ballots.
+These plots have only two-person ballots.

 ### Polling Vs Comparison Estimated Sample sizes